-A WARNING: Child carrier manufacturers have different mounting systems which may or may not be compatible with certain bicycle racks.
+warning: Child carrier manufacturers have different mounting systems which may or may not be compatible with certain bicycle racks.
 If you are unsure, contact the child carrier manufacturer.

-A WARNING: If you attach a rack that is incompatible, it could come loose or come off unexpectedly, cause the child to come in contact with moving parts or fall, and lead to severe injury or death.
-Package your bicycle carefully for shipping
+WARNING: If you attach a rack that is incompatible, it could come loose or come off unexpectedly, cause the child to come in contact with moving parts or fall, and lead to severe injury or death.
+Package your bicycle carefully for delivery